 We tiptoed onto the dirt of the Great Central Road and toward camp.
 Eager to escape our city lives in Perth quickly, we’d made an early start, and as day became night, the excitement of a few weeks on the road kicked in.

-Connecting the magic of Central Australia, and Uluru, with our stunning South-West, is the shortcut known as the Great Central Road.
-At 1,126 kilometres it’s not so short, but in comparison to its bitumenised colleagues, it’s a clear winner.
+Connecting the magic of Central Australia, and Uluru, with our stunning South-West is the shortcut known as the Great Central Road.
+At 1,126 kilometres, it’s not so short, but compared to its bituminised colleagues, it’s a clear winner.

-While the Great Central Road is far from a technical drive it is absolutely remote country.
-The Gibson Desert lies to the north, the Great Victoria Desert the south.
+While the Great Central Road is far from a technical drive, it is a remote country.
+The Gibson Desert lies to the north, and the Great Victoria Desert to the south.

-The side of the road is littered by hundreds of wrecks, both classics and modern.
+The side of the road is littered with hundreds of wrecks, both classic and modern.
 A combination of bingles and breakdowns in a place where the cost for recovery and removal is often too expensive.
-A push with the grader gets them clear of the road and then it’s over to nature to attempt the slow job of breaking them down.
+A push with the grader gets them clear of the road, and then it’s over to nature to attempt the slow job of breaking them down.